-Women have been raised or conditioned by society to behave a certain way that makes them the nurturing sex.
-This isn’t a bad thing, but it can be a detriment when these behaviors are applied in a competitive business world.
+We have been raised or conditioned by society to behave a certain way that makes everyone else feel good.
+This isn’t a bad thing but can be a detriment when these behaviors are applied in a competitive business world.

-Today’s smart business woman is beginning to see that her old ways of thinking and how she sees herself are not conducive to either increasing her business reputation or her pocket book.
+Today’s smart businessperson is beginning to see that their old ways of thinking and how they see themselves are not conducive to increasing their business reputation as well as their pocket book.

-If this sounds familiar or you’re not sure if you may be stuck in a rut, it’s time to find out, recognize what these old behaviors are AND what you can do about it.
+If this sounds familiar or you’re not sure, it’s time to find out, recognize what these old behaviors are AND what you can do about it.

-There are 6 business potholes that women can fall into when building their dream company if they aren’t careful.
+There are 6 business potholes that people can fall into when building their dream company if they aren’t careful.
 They are:

 Business Pothole #1:

 Trusting Everyone.
-Women are taught to trust until there is a reason not to trust.
-They believe in giving the benefit of the doubt no matter what the evidence shows.
-Well, that’s like saying, “I’ll measure once and cut once!”
+We are taught to trust until there is a reason not to trust.
+We believe in giving the benefit of the doubt no matter what the evidence shows.
+Well, that’s like saying, “I’ll measure once cut once!”